The Jewish Hospital — Mercy Health

 University of Cincinnati Medical Center is currently the only Level 1 Trauma Center in the tri-state area.
 During the second and fourth year, residents will rotate for two months on the Trauma Service at UC Medical Center.
 This rotation includes a one-month rotation in the Surgical ICU during the resident's second year.
 The two Air Care helicopters provide UC with a rich environment of trauma patients, which makes this center one of the busiest Trauma Centers in the region with 84,000 annual emergency room patients with acute blunt and penetrating trauma.
 This extensive experience in the clinical management of the trauma patient is complemented by several sectional and departmental didactic sessions including trauma conference, grand rounds, and morbidity and mortality conference.

 The Christ Hospital

-The Christ Hospital is a 555-bed, not-for-profit acute care facility that serves for two rotations: transplantation and colorectal.
+The Christ Hospital is a 555-bed, not-for-profit acute care facility that serves for our PGY-4 transplantation rotation.
 The institution is involved in clinical research in graft tolerance, and the resident will have the opportunity to participate in many active clinical trials.
 In addition, the resident will have the opportunity to care for patients with endocrine disease, particularly of the thyroid and parathyroid.
 The Christ Hospital transplantation rotation is one of the busiest renal transplantation services in the tri-state area.
-During the colorectal rotation, the residents gain experience in ano-rectal disease including office procedures (i.e., ligation of hemorrhoids, rectal ultrasound) and pelvic floor disorders.
-The colorectal surgeons care for a large volume of ulcerative colitis and Crohn's patients, which in turn increases the knowledge base for the residents.